DataDx/MeasuresCatalog/README.md

 #### Net GL Amount
 The Sum of Credit Amount and Debit Amount for a particular General Ledger account.
 #### Net Income
+Calculated as revenues minus expenses, interest, and taxes
 #### New & Established Patient Visits
 New Patient Visits + Established Patient Visits
 #### New Patient Visits